-Some lenders are extremely forthcoming with the interest rates, closing costs, and fees you’ll pay for getting a mortgage — I specifically looked for lenders that are — but what you see advertised may not be exactly what you get.
+Some lenders are extremely forthcoming with the interest rates, closing costs, and fees you’ll pay for getting a mortgage.
+But realize that what you see advertised may not be exactly what you get.

 That’s because a lot goes into determining your interest rate: If you’ve had past credit problems, for example, you may have to pay a higher rate.
 On the other hand, if you’re willing to put down a large down payment, your quoted rate may be lower.
-The numbers will also change depending on what loan product you pick: FHA interest rates are lower than conventional loan rates when you apply; opting for a 15-year term instead of a 30-year term could also lower the rate a bit.
+The numbers will also change depending on what loan product you pick: interest rates on FHA loans can be a bit higher than conventional loan rates when you apply; opting for a 15-year term instead of a 30-year term, meanwhile, will usually nab you a considerably lower rate.